johnpharmd/beautiful-jekyll/_posts/2018-12-13-Is-Metformin-In-Your-Future?.md

 ![img-4](/img/2018-12-13-blog-img4.png)

 So this mini-analysis wouldn't be complete without at least one statistical test, right?
-I ran a t-test for independent samples on the crosstab of number of diagnoses versus the class label.
+I ran a one sample t-test on the crosstab of number of diagnoses versus the class label.

 ![img-5](/img/2018-12-13-blog-img5.png)